- Home

 Keep Up the Rituals

 As Millburn points out, make a point of keeping up with them as much as possible.
 Set aside regular playtimes.
-One fishing toy isn’t going to cut it in a multi-cat household.
+One fishing toy isn't going to cut it in a multi-cat household.
 Somebody will hog it, and the others will get left out.
-So go for 2.
+So go for two.

 Grooming can also help you give each of your cats some one-on-one time.